Sharath44665/aws-dev-docs/s003_aws_dev/README.md

 A data record is the unit of data stored in a Kinesis data stream.
 Data records are composed of a sequence number, a partition key, and a data blob, which is an immutable sequence of bytes.
 Kinesis Data Streams does not inspect, interpret, or change the data in the blob in any way.
 A data blob can be up to 1 MB.
 ### Capacity Mode

 A data stream capacity mode determines how capacity is managed and how you are charged for the usage of your data stream.
-Currenly, in Kinesis Data Streams, you can choose between an on-demand mode and a provisioned mode for your data streams.
+Currenly, in Kinesis Data Streams, you can choose between an **on-demand** mode and a **provisioned** mode for your data streams.
 For more information, see Choosing the Data Stream Capacity Mode.

-With the on-demand mode, Kinesis Data Streams automatically manages the shards in order to provide the necessary throughput.
-You are charged only for the actual throughput that you use and Kinesis Data Streams automatically accommodates your workloads’ throughput needs as they ramp up or down.
-For more information, see On-demand Mode.
+With the **on-demand** mode, Kinesis Data Streams <ins>automatically manages the shards in order to provide the necessary throughput.
+You are charged only for the actual throughput that you use and Kinesis Data Streams automatically accommodates your workloads’ throughput needs as they ramp up or down.</ins> For more information, see On-demand Mode.

-With the provisioned mode, you must specify the number of shards for the data stream.
-The total capacity of a data stream is the sum of the capacities of its shards.
-You can increase or decrease the number of shards in a data stream as needed and you are charged for the number of shards at an hourly rate.
+With the **provisioned** mode, <ins>you must specify the number of shards for the data stream.
+The total capacity of a data stream is the sum of the capacities of its shards.</ins> You can increase or decrease the number of shards in a data stream as needed and you are charged for the number of shards at an hourly rate.
 For more information, see Provisioned Mode.
 ### Retention Period

 The retention period is the length of time that data records are accessible after they are added to the stream.
 A stream’s retention period is set to a default of 24 hours after creation.
-You can increase the retention period up to 8760 hours (365 days) using the IncreaseStreamRetentionPeriod operation, and decrease the retention period down to a minimum of 24 hours using the DecreaseStreamRetentionPeriod operation.
+You can increase the retention period up to 8760 hours (365 days) using the *IncreaseStreamRetentionPeriod* operation, and decrease the retention period down to a minimum of 24 hours using the *DecreaseStreamRetentionPeriod* operation.
 Additional charges apply for streams with a retention period set to more than 24 hours.
 For more information, see Amazon Kinesis Data Streams Pricing

 ### Producer